ibm-ecosystem-engineering/QueryCraft/readme.md

 Welcome to the `SuperKnowa-QueryCraft` repository, your comprehensive solution for fine-tuning Large Language Models (LLMs) for the task of generating SQL queries from natural language.
 This module is designed to streamline the process of adapting LLMs for Text2SQL tasks, providing a robust framework and pipeline that accelerates the initiation and fine-tuning process.
 Whether you're a developer or a user keen on harnessing the power of LLMs for database querying, `SuperKnowa-QueryCraft` offers the tools and infrastructure to make your journey smoother and more efficient.

-## Features

-3 Datasets
+You need the following to run the QueryCraft pipeline:
-- To run SQL query on and to evaluate Source Set
+- Database to run SQL query on and to evaluate the generated queries
-- Insturct set for fine tuning (you can do it with Anniation tool)
+- Instruct set for fine tuning (you can curate instruct it with Annotation tool)

 ---
-## Why to use ?
+## Why to use?
 - Use QueryCraft to query relational databases using natural language questions instead of writing complex SQL queries
 - Use QueryCraft to build a configurable TextToSQL pipeline on your Database
 - Use QueryCraft to to evaluate the Text To SQL pipeline on your Database